ZhangBaoshan668/OmicsNCyc-pipeline/README.md

 Files description:

 - README.md     # Introduction and install
 - blast         # Directory for `BLAST` functional gene index files
+- database      # Directory for `DIAMOND` functional gene index and reference database files
+- software      # Directory for analysis software used in the pipeline
+- sub           # Directory for all Python and R scripts used in the pipeline
-- docs # Wiki tutorial
+- nitrogen_rpkm.py                   # Main script file

 For Illumina or BGI-seq next-generation sequencing amplicon
 - pipeline.sh # Command-line analysis for Windows and Linux